Path-Kernel Method for Differentiating Unstable Diffusions: Degeneration to some well-known cases

 Consider the special case where we set

-So we are not transferring any path-perturbation to the probability kernel.
-Hence, $v_t$ degenerates to $u_t$, the solution of the (undamped) path-perturbation equation

-This is the governing equation for the path-perturbation due to changing $\gamma$, under a quenched Brownian motion.
-And our linear response formula degenerates to
+Then no path perturbation is transferred to the probability kernel.
+Hence, \(v_t\) reduces to \(u_t\), and our linear response formula reduces to the pure path-perturbation formula in \Cref{e:u}.

-This is the pure path-perturbation formula.
-Intuitively, for each Brownian motion, the SDE becomes an ODE, and we consider how the path of the ODE changes due to changing $\gamma$.
-Then we compute how this path-perturbation affects the value of $\Phi$ at time $T$ by $d\Phi(X_T) u_T$.

-When the path-perturbation is unstable, $u_t$ grows exponentially fast and the integrand becomes too large.
-Computing the expectation requires taking too many samples.
-In contrast, the schedule function $\alpha_t$ in our path-kernel formula allows a damping factor on $v_t$, which tempers the gradient explosion.
+When the path perturbation is unstable, \(u_t\) grows exponentially fast, so the estimator becomes too large.
+When its \(L^2\) norm is much larger than the gradient itself, this \(L^2\) norm is roughly the variance, and computing the expectation then requires too many samples.
+In contrast, the schedule function \(\alpha_t\) in our path-kernel formula introduces a damping term in \(v_t\), which tempers the gradient explosion.

+Intuitively, the pure path-perturbation method first fixes the Brownian motion \(\{B_t\}_{t\ge0}\), so the SDE becomes an ODE under that Brownian path, and we then consider how the trajectory \(\{X_t\}_{t\ge0}\) changes when \(\gamma\) is varied.
+The resulting change in the value of \(\Phi\) at time \(T\) is then measured by \(\nabla\Phi(X_T)\cdot u_T\), and the linear response is obtained by averaging this quantity over many Brownian paths.
+In contrast, as we will see later, the pure kernel-differentiation method fixes the path \(\{X_t\}_{t\ge0}\), and then asks how the Brownian motion \(\{B_t\}_{t\ge0}\) must be modified in order to produce the same path.
+As a result, the probability density of obtaining that path changes, which induces a change in the averaged observable.